qingshi9974/AuxT/README.md

 International Conference on Learning Representation (ICLR), 2025.

 This repository is the official Pytorch implementation of AuxT.

+The Aux module is a plug-and-play solution that can accelerate training convergence by 2-3 times for learned image compression, while simultaneously improving rate-distortion performance.

 ## Dependencies
 - python==3.9.19